 - Boil a large pot of water and add your noodles.
 Cook for about 7-8 minutes.
 Remove, rinse under cold water, and set aside.
 Use the remaining ⅔ of marinade on the cooked noodles.

-- Heat 1 tbsp of oil in a hot skillet and sauté slice yellow onions until soft, about 3-4 minutes.
+- Heat 1 tablespoon of oil in a hot skillet and sauté slice yellow onions until soft, about 3-4 minutes.

-- Add 1 tbsp of oil in a skillet.
+- Add 1 tablespoon of oil in a skillet.
 Stir-fry carrots for about 2 minutes.
 Sprinkle on some salt.
 Remove from skillet and set aside.

-- Add 1 tbsp of oil in the same skillet and cook the red bell peppers until soft, about 1-2 minutes.
+- Add 1 tablespoon of oil in the same skillet and cook the red bell peppers until soft, about 1-2 minutes.
 Remove from skillet and set aside.

-- Heat another tbsp of oil in same skillet and sauté the zucchini until soft, about another minute.
+- Heat another tablespoon of oil in same skillet and sauté the zucchini until soft, about another minute.
 Sprinkle on salt.
 Remove from skillet and set aside.

 - Stir-fry marinated mushrooms last for 2-3 minutes until nicely caramelized.
 Remove from skillet and set aside.